aiclab-official/obi-tutorial/README.md

-# PULP OBI Tutorial - Custom Implementation
+# OBI Bus Tutorial - Creating a Minimal OBI Master and Slave

+> Validated against the PULP OBI test infrastructure

 This project provides a hands-on guide for creating and validating a minimal, OBI-compliant master and slave using simple SystemVerilog ports.
 All modules are tested against the official PULP OBI standard infrastructure.